benbossc/R-Webscraping/README.md

 This tutorial is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 # Acknowledgements
-This lab is sourced from the <a href="https://cougrstats.wordpress.com/2018/10/12/webscraping-in-r/"> CougRStat </a> lesson material.
+This lab is sourced from the <a href="https://cougrstats.wordpress.com/2018/10/12/webscraping-in-r/"> CougRStat </a> lesson material,  the <a href="https://remiller1450.github.io/s230s19/Intro_to_Web_Scraping.html"> "Introduction to Data Scraping with R" </a> lab materials developed by Dr. Ryan Miller, and Dr. Katherine Walden's <a href="https://remiller1450.github.io/s230s19/Intro_to_Web_Scraping.html"> "Data Scraping in R Using rvest" </a> lab.

 # Functions we'll be using
 These are the three functions that are used during thie assignment for webscraping.
 These are the only functions that are used from the “rvest” package.
 Everything else in this presentation is base R.